TomGilbert84/TheOfficeQuiz/README.md

 # The Office Quiz

-A project which uses the [jxm/the_office_lines](https://huggingface.co/datasets/jxm/the_office_lines/blob/main/README.md) dataset to create a quiz based on the American version of The Office
+A project which uses the [jxm/the_office_lines](https://huggingface.co/datasets/jxm/the_office_lines/blob/main/README.md) dataset to create a quiz based on the American version of The Office.

 To run the quiz in the terminal, type `python officeTrivia.py`